PixarAnimationStudios/ruby-jss/lib/jamf/README-JP-API.md

 Take a look at the GET docs for an endpoint, e.g. Buildings -> GET /v1/buildings, and you can click to view either the the 'Model' and the 'Model Schema' (an example of a JSON object matching the model with sample data)

-Ruby-jss's Jamf module is built around these object models, using a hierarchy of abstract classes and a representation of the Object Model in ruby.
+Ruby-jss's Jamf module is built around these object models, using a hierarchy of base classes and a representation of the Object Model in ruby.
 Every 'hash' of data that is sent to or recieved from the API has a matching ruby class that is a descendant of Jamf::JSONObject.

-To be clear: *every* Hash that you see in the API JSON data has a matching ruby class in ruby-jss.
+To be clear: *almost every* Hash that you see in the API JSON data has a matching ruby class in ruby-jss.
 That means there will be LOTS of classes!
 After all, what is a 'class' in object-oriented programming?
 It's a model of an object.

-Here's the relationship between these abstract classes:
+Here's the relationship between these base classes:

                     Jamf::JSONObject
-                       (abstract)
+                       (base class)
                            |
                            |
                  -----------------------
                 |                       |
           Jamf::Resource                |
-            (abstract)                  |
+            (base class)                  |
                 |                       |
                 |                       |
                 |                 Jamf::Location